 Electric fork trucks have been making significant in-roads in the fork truck industry, in part, because of their green image and indoor air quality benefit.
 The primary benefit of the Ultera-equipped ultra-clean propane fork truck will be fuel cell like emissions and a propane-green brand that offers a robust indoor air quality advantage without compromising vehicle performance.
 The project will assess the adaption of the Ultera near-zero emissions technology for the fork truck category and demonstrate the technical performance on popular propane fork truck models.
 In 2018, the PERC funded portion of the project concluded successfully and our manufacturer that participated in the project, providing technical and marketing support and supplying a test truck, reviewed the results and decided to move forward with the program.
 The manufacturer was named in 2018 as Mitsubishi Caterpillar Forklift America (MCFA), a major supplier in North and South America.
-The program is currently focused on testing modified engine control firmware being prepared by MCFA in Japan for optimizing the Ultera process on the test fork truck.
+In 2019, engineers from the forklift engine company, a Japan-based Mitsubishi affiliate, collaborated with our research staff to finalize the engine tuning for optimization of the Ultera process.
+This work was successful with the end-result demonstrating highly improved emissions levels for the fork truck, which we would project as being capable of reaching our goal of obtaining California's "Near-Zero" certification.
+Currently, we are preparing with MCFA for third party engine testing of a base engine to prove that the retuning performance works equally well in the test protocol required for certification (forklift engines are certified by dynamic testing of the base engine on a dynamometer rather than by operation in an actual forktruck).
+PERC has agreed to fund this step, a precursor to actual certification, which, if successful we hope will lead to achievement of the our ultimate goal, commercialization of the Ultera system by MCFA.